Ausangate and Rainbow Mountain Trek 4 Days

 First Breakfast

 We do not provide breakfast on the day of your departure.
-However, most hotel offers breakfast during your stay there.
-In case your hotel does not provide breakfast, we will stop at a restaurant near to Ocongate where you will be available to purchase a breakfast.
+However, most hotels offer breakfast during your stay there.
+In case your hotel does not provide breakfast, we will stop at a restaurant near to Ocongate where you will be able to purchase a breakfast.

 -